apache/zeppelin/docs/quickstart/install.md

 Two binary packages are available on the [download page](http://zeppelin.apache.org/download.html).
 Only difference between these two binaries is interpreters are included in the package file.

-- #### Package with `all` interpreters.

-  Just unpack it in a directory of your choice and you're ready to go.
+- **all interpreter package**: unpack it in a directory of your choice and you're ready to go.

-- #### Package with `net-install` interpreters.

-  Unpack and follow [install additional interpreters](../usage/interpreter/installation.html) to install interpreters.
+- **net-install interpreter package**: unpack and follow [install additional interpreters](../usage/interpreter/installation.html) to install interpreters.
 If you're unsure, just run `./bin/install-interpreter.sh --all` and install all interpreters.

+### Building Zeppelin from source

+follow the instructions [How to Build](../setup/basics/how_to_build.html), If you want to build from source instead of using binary package.

 ## Starting Apache Zeppelin